tabishfayyaz/notes-and-books/software-design-principles.md

 ## Software Design Notes

-- Breakup into independent components yet have key dependencies so what you are doing doesn't impact all theo thers dependent on your compoonent/module/library
+- Breakup into independent components yet have key dependencies so what you are doing doesn't impact all the others dependent on your compoonent/module/library
 - Inspect your data objects and graph their interactions/where they flow.
 Keep classes simple.
 Keep one-way data flow/interactions simple
+- Simplicity - keep a small number of class types (controllers, views, data objects) avoid creating classes that aliases those classes (managers, coordinators, helpers, handlers, provider, executor).
+Keep data flow simple e.g. don't let views have business logic; views shouldn't need to communicate any data upstream
+- Keep data model objects pruned of business logic, except if the logic is part of the objects own state.
+Remove as much business logic as you can.
+- Single Responsibility Principle -> If you can't describe a class's responsibility straight forwardly, it's too complex (makes it easy to reason about things)